 4. Bring everything to VFS Global (66 Wilson St, nearest Tube Moorgate/ Liverpool St) for the appointment.
 After entering the building, ask for queue number from the security while showing your appointment message/ letter.
 Go to the room with your destination country.
 Wait for the queue.
 Can last for 2 – 3 hours, so empty your schedule, bring your work/ book.
 Can be finished in 15 minutes however if you’re going for the earliest slot and have everything prepared.

-5. After you’re called, show all documents to the officer.
+5. After you’ve been called, show all documents to the officer.
 Usually, they will ask for your travel detail.
 After everything’s finished, they will ask you for fingerprints and photo.
 You can then pay.
 The fee is about 72.7 GBP.
 You can pay by card or by cash.
-You can get everything sent to you by post (if you live far from the office ) by adding 14.95 GBP (? forget), no need to bring your own envelope.
+You can get everything sent to you by post (if you live far from the office in London) by adding 14.95 GBP (? forget), no need to bring your own envelope.
 DON’T FORGET TO SAY THAT YOU DON’T WANT TO RECEIVE SMS UPDATE IF YOU DON’T WANT ONE.
 Seriously, you’ll get updated by email + SMS costs you extra (about £2.5?), they don’t say anything about it if you don’t ask and don’t check.
 Sigh.
 I forgot twice and protested, severely disappointed.